alexwatfordphd/restaurant-analysis/README.md

 - **Price Range:** Under $10, $10 or more

 ## Findings

+#### Overall
+- 12,097 items were sold during this 3-month period, generating a total revenue of ~$159k.

 #### By Item
 - **Item with most units sold:** 		Hamburger (622 units)